elisa-aleman/ai_python_dev_reference/docs/setup_guides/Linux-WSL-Setup.md

-# Linux (or WSL) Python setup environment for Machine learning Laboratory
+# Linux (or WSL) setup environment for development

+This guide is under construction

+TODO:
+- [ ] Re-check old narrative
+- [ ] Add comments about proxy?
+- [ ] Check all syntax highlights and location comments
+- [ ] Add style guide for location comments
+- [ ] Wrap all links
+- [ ] propagate relevant parts of suggested tools guide to OS specific guides with links to this main document

 This is how I set up a fresh linux installation to start working in machine learning and programming.